I'm used to close shaves.

 My cuppa now consumed, I stepped up into the big chair, greeted by a well dressed barber named Gino.
 Courteous, articulate, professional, Gino's mom would be proud.

 He gets right down to business, showing off the many instruments of his craft.
 Straight blades, velvety smooth brushes, and of course the magical Truefitt & Hill creams.
-They are the secret sauce here.
+They are truly the secret behind the shave.

 Gino has done all this a thousand times and then some.
 He proclaims that he never forgets a face, or more precisely, the skin on the face.